Yussef Suleiman

 Yussef Suleiman (يُوسُف سُلَيْمَان, also transcribed as Sleman; 17 September 1986 – 20 February 2013) was a Syrian football player.

 Suleiman was born in Homs and last played for Al-Wathba SC.
 He was killed by a mortar shell fired by the armed opposition during the Syrian civil war, while preparing for training practice inside a hotel in Baramkeh, Damascus.
 The attack occurred a few hours before the team was to play a league game against the Hama-based Nawair club at Tishreen Stadium in Damascus.

-His teammates reported that he was the father of a six-month-old baby.
-FIFA president Sepp Blatter expressed his condolences in an open letter to the Syrian Football Association over the matter.
+Suleiman's teammates reported that he was the father of a six-month-old baby.
+FIFA president Sepp Blatter expressed his condolences in an open letter to the Syrian Football Association.

-He played for Al Karamah in the 2008 AFC Champions League knockout stages.
+Suleiman played for Al Karamah in the 2008 AFC Champions League knockout stages.